is a 1966 musical with book by Neil Simon

-- Eleven Oclock Number: 'I Love To Cry At Weddings'
+- The Eleven O'Clock Number: "I Love To Cry At Weddings".

 - Fire-Forged Friends: Charity and Oscar spend hours trapped in an elevator together while Oscar has a nervous breakdown and Charity has to attempt to calm him.
 They leave the elevator already a little bit in love!

-- First Kiss: At the end of Charity and Oscar's first date, they stand together awkwardly and a sign (in the original production) lights up saying 'The First Kiss!'
+- First Kiss: Played with.
+At the end of Charity and Oscar's first date, they stand together awkwardly and a sign (in the original production) lights up saying 'The First Kiss!'
 It doesn't happen.

 - Hooker with a Heart of Gold: Charity, Nicki, Helene and all the girls in the dance hall.
-Very few of them seem to be actualy prostitutes (Charity specifically says all she sells is her time,) they all still are caring people, especially prevalent in the 'I love to cry at weddings' scene.
+Very few of them seem to be actually prostitutes (Charity specifically says all she sells is her time); they all still are caring people, especially prevalent in the "I love to cry at weddings" scene.